-Last week we took ourselves off west at the kind invitation of the Melvich Hotel, for a little one night dinner, bed and breakfast stay!
-The drive from Wick is about 45 minutes, the perfect distance to feel like that you’re getting away from it all in the knowledge that home is not too far away on the return leg, but it's also a brilliant base for visitors exploring the north coast!
+In Autumn 2018 we took ourselves off west at the kind invitation of the Melvich Hotel, for a little one-night dinner, bed and breakfast stay!
+The drive from Wick is about 45 minutes, the perfect distance to feel like that you're getting away from it all in the knowledge that home is not too far away on the return leg, but it's also a brilliant base for visitors exploring the north coast!

 Disclaimer: We were guests in exchange for this post and so this post is marked as an AD.

-The calm bluey-white walls heralds the close proximity to the waves at Melvich beach (less than a 20 minute walk, and signposted from the main road which is also the NC500 route, you can also go and drive down a track to the beach car park, or you can go to Portskerra for a nice coastal wak).
-Our check in took slightly longer than expected as the front of house staff were away from the desk on our arrival, but once we met, check in was a breeze – we reserved our table for dinner and were shown to our room.
+The calm bluey-white walls herald the close proximity to the waves at Melvich beach (less than a 20-minute walk, and signposted from the main road which is also the NC500 route, you can also go and drive down a track to the beach car park, or you can go to Portskerra for a nice coastal wak).
+Our check-in took slightly longer than expected as the front-of-house staff were away from the desk on our arrival, but once we met, check-in was a breeze - we reserved our table for dinner and were shown to our room.